sarabsandhu/sggs-app-server/README.md

         cd sggs-app-server
     3. run the below command to install all required dependencies npm install
+    4. Start the application
+        1. run below command to start the app for development mode (port = 8000) NODE_ENV=development npm start
-    4. run below command to start the app. npm start
+        2. run below command to start the app for production mode (port = 8080) NODE_ENV=production npm start
-    5. app will start running on port 8000
+    5. app will start running on port 8000 for development and 8080 for production.

 npm install